Nitty Gritty Dirt Band: 1967–1971: Early years

 John's older brother William E. McEuen served as the band's manager, helping to book them as opening acts for artists such as Joan Baez.
 He also helped the band sign a contract with Liberty Records, which released their self-titled debut album in 1967.
 "Buy for Me the Rain" was released as a single from this project, and it reached number 45 on the Billboard Hot 100.
 Another album for Liberty, Ricochet, followed later in 1967.
 After this album, Kunkel quit over creative differences in the band's sound, and was replaced by multi-instrumentalist Chris Darrow, formerly a member of Kaleidoscope.
 Of their style at the time, Mary Campbell of the Associated Press noted their use of acoustic instruments and rudimentary traditional folk instruments such as washtub bass, kazoo, and comb and paper.
 She also noted that their clothing and song choices, such as a cover of "Teddy Bears' Picnic", reflected the music and mindset of the 1920s.

 Their third album, 1968's Rare Junk, was their first to feature electric guitar, electric bass, and drums.
 Although Browne had left by this point, they covered his "These Days" on it.
-Johnny Sandlin contributed on drums.
+Johnny Sandlin contributed on drums and Paul Hornsby on piano.
+Both were members of the band Hour Glass at the time also managed by Bill McEuen.
 Bob Talbert of The State praised the album for the variety of instruments used, noting that said variety allowed influences of jazz and country music on top of the group's existing jug band sound.
 A year later, Liberty released a live album titled Alive, recorded at the Troubadour in West Hollywood, California.
 That same year, the band contributed the song "Hand Me Down That Can o' Beans" to the soundtrack of the movie Paint Your Wagon, starring Lee Marvin.
-The band briefly broke up in late 1969.
-During this hiatus, Hanna and Darrow briefly founded a country rock band called the Corvettes, who recorded one session with Michael Nesmith of the Monkees as producer.
+The band briefly broke up in December 1968.
+During this hiatus, Hanna and Darrow joined Linda Ronstadt's country rock tour band called the Corvettes, who recorded one session with Michael Nesmith of the Monkees as producer.